-The Department of Planning and Environment’s Aboriginal Community Lands and Infrastructure Program 2017 (ACLIP) focuses on improving planning outcomes for Aboriginal communities.
+The Aboriginal Community Land and Infrastructure Program (ACLIP) focuses on improving planning outcomes for Aboriginal communities by: